MikeAlphaBravo/E_commerce_refactor/README.md

 Sunday
 15:56:
 Added the bones of update and destroy with admin issues causing a block.
 Will look into how to fix those.
-4. (will soon be admin update and delete)
+4. admin update and delete available

-5. (flash messages for all of 4.)
+5. flash messages for all 4 functions

+Wednesday
+16:30:
-6. Product validations?
-Whole numbers? or Paperclip?
+6. Product validations for inputs

+    Also added the error message.

+    Refreshed admin and cart flash totals.

 ### Original programmer notes: